 While there are dedicated lanes for Business Class passengers to check in and use security, lines can still be long.
 Arrive particularly early when departing Irish airports since U.S.-bound passengers must complete customs and border patrol formalities for the United States in Ireland.
-This is a cumbersome process because the lines can snarl around stanchions - with irate passengers worried that they may miss flights.
-In reality, this pre-clearance prodecure is a great perk of flying from or via Ireland as when you land in the United States, you have already completed all the formalities.
+This is a cumbersome process because the lines can snarl around stanchions - with irate passengers worried they may miss flights.
+In reality, this pre-clearance procedure is a great perk of flying from or via Ireland, as when you land in the United States, you have already completed all the formalities.
 You simply walk off the plane like a domestic passenger.

 Aer Lingus' long-haul fleet consists of the widebody Airbus A330 and narrowbody A321LR.
 Depending on the aircraft, the experience could be different.
 The A321s fly from smaller cities like Hartford in the USA or from Shannon in Ireland.

 A321 passengers have similar seating arrangements with the option for a solo throne seat or a pair of seats.
 The 1-1 and 2-2 alternating layout means the cabin has options for both solo business travellers and couples flying together.
-No matter what the layout, all recline fully flat with decent storage space to the side or under the seat.
-With only 16 seats in the Business Class cabin, these narrowbody long-haul jets provide an intimate and exclusive Business Class experience which some passengers prefer over larger aircraft.
+No matter the layout, all recline fully flat with decent storage space to the side or under the seat.
+With only 16 seats in the Business Class cabin, these narrowbody long-haul jets provide an intimate and exclusive Business Class experience, which some passengers prefer over larger aircraft.

-The flight search on BusinessClass.com includes images, videos and seat maps for most airlines and aircraft Search results also include details such as seat pitch, width and recline.
-This way you can see the seat and cabin configuration of the flight in which you are interested, before making your choice.
+The flight search on BusinessClass.com includes images, videos, and seat maps for most airlines and aircraft.
+Search results also include details such as seat pitch, width and recline.
+This way, you can see the seat and cabin configuration of the flight in which you are interested before making your choice.

-Economy-style carts accompany part of the service, which helps to make for a swift delivery, but is not the most elegant presentation.
+Economy-style carts accompany part of the service, which helps to make for a swift delivery but is not the most elegant presentation.
 No trays are used, which makes the experience more like First Class during the main meal service.

-Special meals are available for pre-order, which can be made online or via phone including vegetarian, low-calorie or Kosher meals.
+Special meals are available for pre-order, which can be made online or via phone, including vegetarian, low-calorie or Kosher meals.
 There is no "dine-on-demand" service, but there is an option to have an express meal served all at once after takeoff to maximise sleeping time.

 The flight search on BusinessClass.com includes information on inflight entertainment and Wi-Fi.

-In an effort to engage girls from a young age with all things aviation and build interest in a future career in the airline industry, Aer Lingus has partnered up with the Irish Girl Guides to create the brand new Aviation Badge.
-The airline is also taking steps to encourage a greater number of women to apply for roles that have traditionally been male-dominated via the Aer Lingus Future Pilot Programme, the Aer Lingus Apprenticeship Scheme as well as opportunities in airline operations.
+In an effort to engage girls from a young age with all things aviation and build interest in a future career in the airline industry, Aer Lingus has partnered with the Irish Girl Guides to create the brand-new Aviation Badge.
+The airline is also taking steps to encourage more women to apply for traditionally male-dominated roles via the Aer Lingus Future Pilot Programme, the Aer Lingus Apprenticeship Scheme, and opportunities in airline operations.

 The flight search on BusinessClass.com includes information on CO2 emissions for each flight.
 Our quality algorithms also give a higher score to flights operated by the most modern and environmentally friendly aircraft.